 - Stir the remaining 2 tablespoons of sugar together with the ground cardamom and sprinkle this over the top of the tahini.

-- Now pop the baking dish into the oven and bake at 350 degrees F for 50–60 minutes.
+- Bake at 350 degrees F for 50–60 minutes.
 A cake tester inserted into the center will come out clean when done.

 There are plenty of substitution options here if you need them.

 - You can use plain, full-fat yogurt if you prefer it over Greek yogurt.